ElfSundae/AVDemo/README.md

 Note: This sample will not deliver any camera output on the iOS simulator.

+### StitchedStreamPlayer

+A simple AVFoundation demonstration of how timed metadata can be used to identify different content in a stream, supporting a custom seek UI.

 ### StopNGo

 StopNGo is a simple stop-motion animation QuickTime movie recorder that uses AVFoundation.